tvanreenen/blog/posts/blog-charter/index.md

 ---
-title: Learning, Building, Sharing — A Working Charter
+title: Blog Charter
+date: git Created
-summary: An opening writeup on the purpose and intent of this blog and what I hope to share here over time.
+summary: An opening writeup on the purpose and intent of this blog and what I hope to share over time.
 ---

 ![Digitial Workbench](hero.png)